dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part2.md

 Function `derivative_x_y` also consists of two loops that are processing the image.
 The first loop nest processes the image row-wise and the second column-wise.

 As far as performance is concerned, the first loop nest has a sequential memory access pattern and from the performance point of view, there is nothing that needs to be done there.
 CLANG auto-vectorized the loop nest, and from the performance point of view, nothing needs to be done there.
-You can click here TODO(Add link) to see the source code of the first loop nest.
+You can click [here](https://github.com/dendibakh/perf_challenge4/blob/master/canny_baseline/canny_source.c#L389) to see the source code of the first loop nest.

 ### Loop interchange for achieving sequential memory accesses.